edriso/iomeh/README.md

 ### Season Strategy
 - Start strong at beginning of quarter
 - Maintain consistency throughout
-- Activities must be logged in current season (no backdating)
+- Log activities daily - they can only be recorded for today
 - Each season is a fresh chance to improve your rank

 ### Streak Maintenance